KxSystems/docs/docs/ml/automl/faq.md

 ```

 !!!Warning
-	To ensure that the behaviour of the system is consistent with the framework, it is vital that a user follows the above instructions, particularly ensuring that their models take as input the defined parameters along with returning the appropriate output, in particular at the model definition phase where explicit return of the model is required.
+	To ensure that the behaviour of the system is consistent with the framework, it is vital that a user follows the above instructions, particularly ensuring that their models take as input the defined parameters and returning an appropriate output, in particular at the model definition phase where explicit return of the model is required.
 Seeding of these models is not guaranteed unless a user has defined calls to functions such as `numpy.random.seed` to ensure that this is the case.

 !!!Note
 	For the fitting and prediction of keras models through embedPy, it is important that the feature data is a numpy array, omission of this conversion can cause issues.
 As seen above within `kerasmdls.q` this is done through application of ```npa:.p.import[`numpy]`:array``` to the data